-Here are five tips to optimize your study time:
+Here are some helpful tips on how to optimize your study time!

 Sure, this is easier said than done, but if you get into the routine of making the necessary preparations, you will almost certainly be successful.

 Take notes in class, review the day’s lessons when you get home, and prepare through the semester – not just right before the big test or exam.

 2. Take Advantage of Downtime